ChicoState/PantryPal/Documentation/README.md

 ## 1. Project File Information
+- /Documentation - Contains the documentation for the project.
+- /Documentation/README.md - This file.
+- /Documentation/LICENSES.md - Contains a list of the licenses for the libraries used in the project.
+- /Documentation/Licenses - Contains copies of the licenses for the libraries used in the project.
-- /PantryPal - The root directory of the project.
+- /PantryPal - The root directory.
+This contains the source code for the project.
+- /PantryPal/Images - Contains the images used in the project.
-- /PantryPal/AddItem.js - Contains the add pantry item screen
+- /PantryPal/AddItem.js - Contains the add pantry item screen.
-- /PantryPal/App.tsx - Contains navigation stack for the different screens
+- /PantryPal/App.tsx - This is the main file of the app and contains navigation stack for the different screens.
-- /PantryPal/EditItem.js - Contains the edit pantry item screen
+- /PantryPal/EditItem.tsx - Contains the edit pantry item screen.
-- /PantryPal/GroceryList.js - Contains the grocery list screen
+- /PantryPal/GroceryList.js - Contains the grocery list screen.
-- /PantryPal/HomeScreen.js - Contains buttons to navigate to the screens
+- /PantryPal/HomeScreen.js - Contains buttons to navigate to the screens.
-- /PantryPal/Pantry.js - Contains the pantry screen
+- /PantryPal/Pantry.js - Contains the pantry screen.
-- /PantryPal/Storage.ts - Contains the firebase storage functions
+- /PantryPal/Storage.ts - Contains the firebase storage functions.
-- /PantryPal/Styles.js - Contains the styles for the pantry, edit item, and add item screens
+- /PantryPal/Styles.js - Contains the styles for the pantry, edit item, and add item screens.
+- /LICENSE - PantryPal project license.
+- /README.md - The readme for the github repository.
-- View the files for more information on the functions and components used.
+- View the files for more information.

 ## 2. License References